SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 >   - Index access (both primary and secondary table index) is generally very fast.
 >   - Hash key access (both full primary table keys of hashed tables and hashed secondary table keys) is fast.
 >   - Table access using secondary table keys is optimized.
->     - Specifying secondary table keys for standard tables enables optimized access and fast key access also for standard tables.
+>     - Specifying secondary table keys for standard tables means enabling optimized access and fast key access also for this table category.
 >     - For internal tables with non-unique, sorted secondary table keys, the secondary table index does not update immediately.
 It updates only upon the first access of the table using the secondary table key.
 The example includes two methods that attempt to illustrate the behavior: Read access by secondary table key with and without counting in the first read access by key.
 The runtime measurement for the example without the first key access should (on multiple example executions) reflect the extra administrational effort.
 >   - Both full and partial, left-aligned key accesses in sorted tables are optimized.
 The example access using a not left-aligned key should reflect a slower, non-optimized access.
 >   - Free key searches are generally slower.